bendrucker/cfn-stack/readme.md

     └── web.yml
 ```

 You'll point `cfn-stack` to an individual stack configuration (e.g. `production/api.yml`).
-A `_defaults.yml` sibling file can supply default parameters to every stack.
+A `_defaults.yml` file can supply default parameters to every stack.
+These defaults are read recursively (up to the working directory) so you can apply defaults at multiple levels in the file tree.

 Your stack file might look like this: